lukasoppermann/proxy/README.md

 - letsencrypt add domain script
 - letsencrypt cronjob

+### Accessing nginx
+The nginx build is based on `nginx:alpine` which does not have `bash`.
+Instead use `dr exec -it nginx sh` to get into the container.

+nginx -t
+nginx -s reload

 ### Adding domains
 Adding a new domain to let's encrypt via the docker container can be done with the `~/docker/letsencrypt/add_domain` script.
 The first argument must be the *domain* to be added and the second your *email*.